BYU Hawaii Executive and Leadership Team

 Leadership Overview

-BYU Hawaii has 7 executives leading key functions including operations, technology, and academic support.
+BYU Hawaii has 9 executives leading key functions including strategy, information technology, operations, regional development, academic finance, student leadership, cultural design, and faculty instruction.

 Leadership Roles at BYU Hawaii